locoxsoco/locoxsoco.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: PhD student at <a href='https://www.upc.edu/en'>Universitat Politècnica de Catalunya</a>.
+Researcher at <a href='https://www.virvig.eu/'>ViRVIG</a>.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: IMG_3936.jpeg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a PhD student at [UPC](https://www.upc.edu/en), currently working as a researcher at [ViRVIG](https://www.virvig.eu/) under the supervision of [Oscar Argudo](https://www.oargudo.com/) and [Carlos Andújar](https://scholar.google.es/citations?hl=es&user=d3Vhq4YAAAAJ&view_op=list_works).
+My research focuses on augmenting complex human body animations in sports, such as bouldering, using Deep Reinforcement Learning.

+During my MSc studies, I have researched on physically-based methods for lava fluid simulations.
+I also contributed in a physically-based rock fracture simulation project.
+Additionally, I started working at the [ViRVIG](https://www.virvig.eu/) lab as a research intern for an HP project, which focused on intensive geometric algorithms for 3D printing.

+I hold a BSc in Computer Science from [Pontificia Universidad Católica del Perú](https://www.pucp.edu.pe/en/), where I worked at the IA-PUCP lab under the supervision of [Ivan Sipirán](https://scholar.google.com/citations?hl=ca&user=53Mi3fIAAAAJ&view_op=list_works), focusing on 3D reconstruction techniques for cultural heritage using Deep Learning.
+Throughout these years, I had the opportunity to work as a software developer and cloud engineer at companies such as [EY](https://www.ey.com/es_pe), [Huawei](https://e.huawei.com/es/), and [Tuxpas](https://tuxpas.com/).

+With a strong background in both industry and research, I am committed to bridging the gap between cutting-edge research technologies and their practical applications in the industry.